NEET Cutoff 2020 -

 In accordance with previous year

-statistics, out of 14,10,755 test takers only 7,97,042 candidates managed to qualify the exam by securing equal to or more than NEET cutoff qualifying percentile.
-As per last year, unreserved category aspirants had to secure at least NEET cut off marks range of 701-134, in order to get equal to the 50th percentile.
-While, candidates belonging to reserved categories had to secure marks range of 133-107.
+statistics, out of 14,10,755 test-takers only 7,97,042 candidates managed to qualify the exam by securing equal to or more than NEET cutoff qualifying percentile.
+As per last year, unreserved category aspirants had to secure at least NEET pass mark range of 701-134, in order to get equal to the 50th percentile.
+While candidates belonging to reserved categories had to secure marks range of 133-107.
 For Persons with Disabilities (PwD),

-The conducting authority will determine the cutoff of NEET 2020 to shortlist the candidates for admission to 76,928 MBBS, 525 BVSc & AH, 26,949 BDS and other AYUSH courses offered by government and private colleges of India.
-Based on the minimum qualifying percentile of
+The conducting authority will determine the NEET cut off 2020 for MBBS and BDS to shortlist the candidates for admission to 76,928 MBBS, 525 BVSc & AH, 26,949 BDS, and other AYUSH courses offered by government and private colleges of India.
+Based on the minimum qualifying percentile of the

 exam, the merit list will be prepared By Medical Counselling Committees (MCC) for admission to 15% AIQ, deemed/central universities, AFMS and ESIC institutes.
-While, the respective state counselling authorities will use NEET 2020 cut off for granting admission to 85% state quota seats and other private institutes in the state.
-Read all the details related to NEET cutoff 2020 mentioning the minimum qualifying percentile, cut off ranks and trends, tie breaking criteria and merit list.
+While, the respective state counselling authorities will use NEET 2020 state wise cut off for granting admission to 85% state quota seats and other private institutes in the state.
+Read all the details related to NEET pass mark 2020 mentioning the minimum qualifying percentile, cut off ranks and trends, tie-breaking criteria, merit list and minimum marks for NEET 2020 for government college.

-The dates related to declaration of NEET cutoff and result is mentioned in the table below.
+The dates related to the declaration of the cutoff for MBBS and BDS in NEET 2020 and result are mentioned in the table below.

 Announcement of result